 Fish can always be found around shipwrecks, and many shoals of pouting can be found swimming around.

 Larger fish also seem to like the dark shelter that the wreck provides.
-Amberjacks can be found, along with barracuda and mutton snapper can be found.
+Amberjacks, along with barracuda and mutton snapper can be found.
 Conger eels can be found, and although they won’t attack unless provoked, divers do have to be careful when feeling around a shipwreck.

 Goliath groupers can also be found around shipwrecks, and these truly are goliath as they can weigh up to 800 pounds.
 You can also find many species of groupers around wrecks, including the gag, black and snowy groupers.